 Whey is a product of cheese-making -- it’s the watery part of milk that separates from the curds.
-Some people use whey protein as a source of protein or as a supplement for health conditions.
+Some people use whey as a source of protein or as a supplement for health conditions.

 Why do people take whey protein?